HomuraT/DyLas/readme.md

-# Supplemental Material for DyLas: A Dynamic Label Alignment Strategy for Large-Scale Multi-Label Text Classification
+# Code for DyLas: A Dynamic Label Alignment Strategy for Large-Scale Multi-Label Text Classification

 This is the supplemental material of our paper for reproducibility, including: